mkrcah/til/clojure/setting-up-intellij-for-clojure.md

 - REPL might be inactive at first.
 REPL is attached to `project.clj` project file, so one needs to initialize the REPL from there, see [here](https://cursive-ide.com/userguide/first-repl.html)
   - To make a new dependency work in REPL, you need to restart the REPL.
 - Editing might be surprising, the paredit is turned on by default.
 Check [the structural editing doc](https://cursive-ide.com/userguide/paredit.html).

+Update: Clojure Tools seems to be the preferred way now instead of Leiningen (see [here](https://betweentwoparens.com/blog/what-are-the-clojure-tools/) and [here](https://corfield.org/blog/2018/04/18/all-the-paths/))